About This Chapter

 2. To Build a Fire Characters: Description & Analysis

 Jack London pits man against nature in his short story 'To Build A Fire'.
 A lone man faces the extreme cold as he treks through the Yukon to meet his friends.
-The only other character is his dog which shows a greater amount of respect for Nature than the man does.
+The only other character is his dog, who shows a greater amount of respect for Nature than the man does.

 3. To Build a Fire: Conflict & Resolution